 g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
 If so, generally describe.

-The proposal is a nonproject action, and no development is being proposed.
+The proposal is legislative only, and no development is being proposed at this time.

 h.
 Proposed measures to reduce or control transportation impacts, if any: